Josh-The-Developapa/WhiskerWoof/README.md

 # WhiskerWoof

 Hey There 👋.
 This here's an implementation of a convolutional neural network (CNN) built with PyTorch for classifying images of cats and dogs.
+The model runs on test data with 76.01% accuracy

 You can download the dataset at https://www.microsoft.com/en-us/download/details.aspx?id=54765

 ## Before you start